 In a separately filmed trailer, Vitaphone production reel #3688, Alice White talks to the audience about the picture.
 See more »

 This movie was also released as a silent film, but no details are known.
 See more »

 Written by Sam H. Stept and Bud Green

-Reprised by an unidentifed male singer in the epilogue See more »
+Performed by an unidentifed female singer and chorus at the nightclub See more »